 Team Member refers to any Dealership employee.

 Support Person is someone who accompanies a person with a disability in order to assist them.
-Their assistance may include, but is not limited to, communication, mobility, personal care, medical needs or with access to goods or services.
+Their assistance may include but is not limited to, communication, mobility, personal care, medical needs, or access to goods or services.